Rolex has surprisingly discontinued a popular model-breakinglatest.news-Breaking Latest News

 Paul Altieri, CEO of Bob’s Watches, told Business Insider that he’s waiting to sell the watch until prices stabilize.

-We are currently testing machine translations of articles by our US colleagues at Insider as an additional service to our readers.
+We’re currently testing machine translations of articles by our US colleagues to bring you even more exciting content.
 This article has been automatically translated and reviewed by an editor.
 We welcome feedback at the end of the article.

 Monday’s unveiling of new Rolex watches for 2023 coincided with another event: the quiet cessation of one of the Swiss brand’s lesser-known models, the magnetic-resistant Milgauss.